 - Click the blue Publish button to save your changes

-How to Customize Password Protected Page in WordPress
+How to Customize Password-Protected Pages in WordPress

-1. Customize Default Password Protected Page Design with CSS Hero
+1. Customize Default Password-Protected Page Design

-So instead of a password page like the one below, you can pinpoint each area individually and change the look.
+So instead of a password page like the one below, you can pinpoint each area and change the look.

 Install CSS Hero

 To get started, you can get CSS Hero here and install the plugin on your website.
-Then navigate to your password-protected page in WordPress.
+Then, navigate to your password-protected page in WordPress.

 From the WordPress admin bar at the top of your page, click the Customize with CSS Hero option.